KaranJadaun/SQL/README.md

 #### **SELECT column_name(s) FROM table_name WHERE column_name LIKE A%** - This is used to show database in a unique manner like this with shows all the entries starting from a in column_name.
 #### **Min Function** - This is used to find the minimun number in the column_name.
 #### **SELECT table_name.column_name1, table_name.column_name2....
 FROM table_name1, table_name2 WHERE table_name1.ID = table_name2.customersID ORDER BY table_name1.ID** - This is a joining feauture that helps into joining two or more table into one temporary table.
 You can select which column you need from which table.
 The syntax is written above.\
+#### **SELECT tn.column_name1, tn2.column_name2....
+FROM table_name1 AS tn, table_name2 AS tn2 WHERE tn.ID = tn2.customersID ORDER BY tn.ID** - You can also customise the name of the table to make it simple for you to write the code.
+#### -The following are the types of JOIN that can be used in MySQL:
+####   - INNER JOIN
+####   - LEFT JOIN
+####   - RIGHT JOIN
+#### **SELECT column_name(s) FROM table1 INNER JOIN table2 ON table1.column_name=table2.column_name** - This inner join feature which returns table when there is a match between them.
+#### - Replace INNER JOIN by LEFT OUTER JOIN, RIGHT OUTER JOIN for performing LEFT JOIM and RIGHT JOIN function.
+#### To accomplish this, use the UNION and UNION ALL operators.
+####   - UNION combines multiple datasets into a single dataset, and removes any existing duplicates.
+####   - UNION ALL combines multiple datasets into one dataset, but does not remove duplicate rows.
+#### **SELECT column_name(s) FROM table1 UNION SELECT column_name(s) FROM table2** - This Function combines two or more tables and removes the duplicates from the table.
+It should be of same number of column and have the same type of data.
+#### **SELECT column_name(s) FROM table1 UNION ALL SELECT column_name(s) FROM table2** - This Function also combines two or more tables and doesn't remove the duplicates from the table.
+It also should be of the same number and have the same data data type but if you have one extra column you can use null set.
+#### **INSERT INTO table_name VALUES (value1, value2, value3,...)** - You can add a row to a table by using the insert into function amd by adding the values corrosponding to the column(s).
+#### **INSERT INTO table_name (column1, column2, column3, ...,columnN) VALUES (value1, value2, value3,...valueN)** - This is an another way of inserting the data into datasets.
+It is exactly same as INSERT INTO.
+#### - If you want to add data to only specific column you can add only on those and the rest of the columns remains null.
+That will not create an issue.
+####